Marion Carlstrom

 During World War II, Carlstrom joined the Women Airforce Service Pilots, where she ferried "mainly pursuit aircraft".
-She served in the WASP for twenty-two months and was one of the few WASP pilots to fly a Lockheed P-38 Lightning airplane.
+She served in the Women Airforce Service Pilots (WASP) for twenty-two months and was one of the few Women Airforce Service Pilots to fly a Lockheed P-38 Lightning airplane.
 She was stationed at Love Field in Texas.
 There, she met and married Carl Trick, a U.S. Army Major.

 After the war, Carlstrom and her husband moved to her father's ranch in the North Park basin of Colorado, later named the North Park Angus Ranch.
 They were credited with introducing Angus cattle to the basin and being the first ranchers in the basin to artificially inseminate their cattle.
 Carlstrom flew occasionally in a friend's plane, but explained, "We were used to flying such great airplanes, and there was no way we could afford to fly planes like that."
 She looked back fondly on her piloting career:"I think every child, no matter how much they love this country, love the ranching, should go out and know that it's a big world.
 Get their self-confidence, know what they can do.
 Then they can come back because they want to come back, not because it seemed the easiest thing to do, or because they were hesitant or afraid to try something else.
 This makes people strong."
 In 1961, she was on an episode of Say When!! (game show), where she beat Mr. Mortensen, a tugboat deckhand.
 Carlstrom had two children, Carl and Christine.
 She died on January 14, 2010.